Low-energy electron diffraction: Historical perspective

-An electron-diffraction experiment similar to modern LEED was the first to observe the wavelike properties of electrons, but LEED was established as an ubiquitous tool in surface science only with the advances in vacuum generation and electron detection techniques.
+An electron-diffraction experiment similar to modern LEED was the first to observe the wavelike properties of electrons, but LEED was established as a ubiquitous tool in surface science only with the advances in vacuum generation and electron detection techniques.

 Davisson and Germer's discovery of electron diffraction

 The theoretical possibility of the occurrence of electron diffraction first emerged in 1924, when Louis de Broglie introduced wave mechanics and proposed the wavelike nature of all particles.
-In his Nobel-laureated work de Broglie postulated that the wavelength of a particle with linear momentum p is given by h/p, where h is Planck's constant.
+In his Nobel-laureated work de Broglie postulated that the wavelength of a particle with linear momentum p is given by h/p, where h is the Planck constant.

 The de Broglie hypothesis was confirmed experimentally at Bell Labs in 1927, when Clinton Davisson and Lester Germer fired low-energy electrons at a crystalline nickel target and observed that the angular dependence of the intensity of backscattered electrons showed diffraction patterns.
 These observations were consistent with the diffraction theory for X-rays developed by Bragg and Laue earlier.
 Before the acceptance of the de Broglie hypothesis, diffraction was believed to be an exclusive property of waves.

 Davisson and Germer published notes of their electron-diffraction experiment result in Nature and in Physical Review in 1927.
 One month after Davisson and Germer's work appeared, Thompson and Reid published their electron-diffraction work with higher kinetic energy (thousand times higher than the energy used by Davisson and Germer) in the same journal.
 Those experiments revealed the wave property of electrons and opened up an era of electron-diffraction study.